 PARTS is a two-step approach in which temporal variation is collapsed and spatial autocorrelation.
 [Description of the statistical model formulation]

+[say something about remotePARTS, since really the paper is a methods/software paper.
+I'd check other software papers in MEE, also the check the length.]

 Investigation of the performance and robustness of PARTS is needed.
 We conduct a series of simulation studies to evaluate the performance of PARTS under conditions designed to push its limits.
 We aim to:

+Evaluate the suitability of PARTS to detect spatial-only trends

 evaluate the accuracy of PARTS when data are generated with either a gaussian or non-gaussian spatial error structure

 evaluate Type I error under the gaussian and non-gaussian cases